andreminelli/CypressTests/README.md

 ## Configuration

-The `cypress.json` file contains configuration settings for your Cypress tests.
+The `cypress.config.js` file contains configuration settings for your Cypress tests (Cypress 14.3.0).
 You can modify this file to set the base URL, viewport size, and other options.

 ## License